Welcome to Fort Cronkhite!

-Located in the Marin Headlands, Fort Cronkhite is a former World War II military post that stands at the edge of the Pacific Ocean.
-Fort Cronkhite today is one of the few preserved examples of these World War II "mobilization posts" remaining in the country.
-The fort's barracks, mess halls, supply buildings, and other structures are preserved to tell the story of the soldiers who waited here for an enemy that never came.
+Located in the Marin Headlands north of Rodeo Lagoon, Fort Cronkhite is a former World War II military post that stands at the edge of the Pacific Ocean.
+Fort Cronkhite is one of the few examples of these World War II "mobilization posts" remaining in the country.
+The fort's barracks, mess halls, and other structures are preserved to tell the story of the soldiers who waited here for an enemy that never came.
 Today, Fort Cronkhite's buildings are today used as offices and housing for the National Park Service and its park partners.

 Tips and Highlights